jorgef/fsharpreactivepatterns/docs/content/message-construction.md

 ##Return Address

-The Return Address pattern allows replying to an actor that is not the sender of the message.
+The Return Address pattern allows replying to an actor that is not the actual sender of the message.

 ```fsharp
 type ServerMessage =